-IUB has held two previous summits:
+IUB has held three previous summits:

 - Summit #1: How should we define and track sustainable food?

 - Summit #2: How can we work with our vendors to access sustainable food data?
 What opportunities does access to data afford all parties?

 - Summit #3: What are students perceptions and demands for sustainable food?
 How can we increase student awareness, understanding and demand for sustainable food at IUB?

 10:25am – Presentation from Leila Virji, Sustainability Support Specialist